FancyGrid/awesome-grid/README.md

 Angular 1, Angular2, Aurelia, React, VueJs, Web Components.
 It has both free and commercial licences.
 Free is limited on features.
 * [Bryntum Grid](https://bryntum.com/products/grid/) - A rich JS data grid component that integrates with React, Vue and Angular.
-* [FancyGrid](http://fancy-grid.com/) - JavaScript grid library with charts integration and server communication.
+* [FancyGrid](http://fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 There is a big form module.
 It supports major javascript frameworks:
 Angular, jQuery, React, VueJs, Web Components.
+* [FG-Grid](https://fg-grid.com) - New FancyGrid version.
+Designed on Vanilla JS, supports TypeScript and React.
 * [Grid.js](http://gridjs.io/) - Table plugin written in TypeScript.
 It has integrations with React, Vue, Angular and jQuery.
 It extends native HTML table.
 It does not provide many modern Enterprise grid features.
 * [Handsontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.